Other Resources for Young People

 Changing Faces have brilliant resources on their website, from dealing with negativity and self-confidence to moving schools.

-Changing Faces also offer a 1-1 emotional support service for children and their families who have an appearance that makes them look different.
-This free and confidential online 1-1 support, with one of our highly skilled Practitioners, can help look at issues or concerns that the young person or family may have around looking different such as handling staring, teasing and bullying and low confidence and self-esteem.
+Changing Faces also offer a 1-1 emotional support service for children and their families with an appearance that makes them look different.
+This free and confidential online 1-1 support, with a highly skilled Practitioner, can help look at issues or concerns that the young person or family may have around looking different such as handling staring, teasing and bullying and low confidence and self-esteem.
 Find out more here.

 Free Resources for Youth Workers